bollu/bollu.github.io/README.txt

 - Recall the notation of `/`: `C/G` is a slash chord, `C` is the main chord, so we play the chord `C E G` with the right hand.
   The slash means "over top of".
 So in the left hand, we play the `G` note. (we play the chord on top of the bass note `G`).
 - Recall what `viiº7/V` means: We want to play the `viiº7` chord,

+- The chord `viiº7/V` is a diminished seventh chord built on the seventh scale degree of the dominant (V) of a key.
+This is known as a secondary leading-tone chord.
+It functions as a leading-tone chord that resolves to the dominant (V) chord, just as a viiº7 chord in a key resolves to the tonic.

+- Here's a breakdown of viiº7/V in the key of C major:

+- The dominant (V) of C major is G.
+- The viiº7 chord built on G's seventh scale degree is F#º7 (F#–A–C–E♭).
+- This F#º7 chord resolves to G major (V), leading to the tonic, C.